Complications of gestational diabetes

-Gestational diabetes is a serious condition which can cause many complications.
+Gestational diabetes is a serious condition that can cause many complications.
 The advice given by your diabetes health care professionals should be taken seriously as uncontrolled or poorly controlled gestational diabetes can lead to severe complications.
-Having gestational diabetes itself automatically causes higher risk of certain complications during pregnancy, although the risk of complications is greatly reduced if gestational diabetes is diagnosed and managed properly throughout your pregnancy.
+Having gestational diabetes itself automatically causes a higher risk of certain complications during pregnancy.

-Gestational diabetes only causes bigger babies - expelling the myth!
+Gestational diabetes just causes bigger babies – expelling the myth!

-The most well known complication and general cause of concern of gestational diabetes is 'large babies' - the excessive growth caused by excess sugars in the mother's bloodstream.
-HOWEVER, if gestational diabetes is controlled and managed well, babies are rarely born 'big', but they may suffer other complications which are related to the condition.
-We often hear new members of our support group say that they are not worried as baby isn't measuring big, but monitoring for other complications which gestational diabetes can cause or be related to is extremely important.
+We often hear new members of our support group say that they are not worried as the baby isn’t measuring big, but monitoring for other complications which gestational diabetes can cause or be related to is extremely important.

-Unfortunately there are many more complications which can be related to gestational diabetes and poor glucose control than 'just a big baby'.
+Unfortunately, there are many more complications that can be related to gestational diabetes and poor glucose control than just a big baby.

 If you have family and friends that are struggling to understand gestational diabetes, then you may want to refer them to this page and our page on gestational diabetes and the family to have a look.

 Possible complications if blood glucose levels are not controlled or poorly controlled

 If gestational diabetes is not managed properly or goes undetected/undiagnosed, it could cause a range of serious complications for both you and your baby: